-‘Should’ is a powerful word and if you want to avoid its hidden influence in your life it is worth spending time to become aware of its power.
-It is a word that strongly urges us to do things, but never quite explains why.
+‘Should’ is a word that strongly urges us to do something but never quite explains why.

 “You should do that” is clearly an instruction that you ‘ought to’, ‘have to’, or ‘must’ do a thing.
-It implies a duty, an obligation, or perhaps a correct way of doing things.
+It implies a duty, an obligation, or perhaps even a ‘correct’ way of doing things.
 “You should vote for me.”
 “You should buy this book.”
 “You should feel angry about this situation.”
 All these are strong statements but none of them explains why you should do these things.

-Sometimes we will get back an ‘output’ answer: “Because then the outcome is likely to be XYZ,” or “Because this project brings the mix of risk and reward that we are looking for.”
-Then we can keep asking “Why?” until we have created an unbroken link of understanding between the action we are planning and the outcome we want.
+Sometimes we will get back an ‘output’ answer: “Because then the outcome is likely to be X” or “Because doing this will bring the outcome we want.”
+If this happens then we can keep asking “Why?”, “Why?”, “Why?” until we have created an unbroken link of understanding between the action we supposedly ‘should’ take and the outcome we want to create.